osmosis-labs/osmosis/x/ibc-rate-limit/README.md

 We currently only implement per denomination rate limits for non-native assets.
 We do not yet implement channel based rate limits.

+Currently these rate limits automatically "expire" at the end of the quota duration.
+TODO: Think of better designs here.
+E.g. can we have a constant number of subsequent quotas start filled?
+Or perhaps harmonically decreasing amounts of next few quotas pre-filled?
+Halted until DAO override seems not-great.

 ## Instantiating rate limits

 Today all rate limit quotas must be set manually by governance.